Upload images

 Walking through the village (European Serin, White Stork), make sure to have a look for Common Kingfisher along the river Nieplitz.

 On the walk to the tower in the north you pass the small lake Seechen (diminutive of lake "See").
 Chances are good for Common Goldeneye, Little Grebe and Red-necked Grebe.
 From the tower you overlook the wetlands of the Ungeheuerwiesen.
-A breeding Osprey, Northern Lapwing, Snipe and with luck Hoopoe can be seen.
+A breeding Osprey, Northern Lapwing, Common Snipe and with luck Eurasian Hoopoe can be seen.
 In winter Common Crane, European Golden Plover and northern geese are typical species.
 Great Grey Shrike is regurlarly seen in the open winter landscape.

 You can get to Blankensee (Trebbin) by car, bus or bicycle.
 There is no useful train connection.
 There are two free car parks in the village of Blankensee from where it is best to walk to the observation points.
 The boardwalk is wheelchair-accessible.